What Is a Personal Loan Agreement?

 Here are the usual steps to writing a personal loan agreement.

-Depending on the specifics of your loan and situation, you could write up a simple agreement by hand or draft it on your computer and then print it out for signing.
+Loan paperwork is often created by the lending institution.
+For private loans, depending on the specifics of your loan and situation, you could write up a simple agreement by hand or draft it on your computer and then print it out for signing, if you are working toward a private loan.
 Or you might download a template from a reputable site, which can be a popular option.
 These are often free or are sometimes available for a small fee.

 However, if the loan is complicated or you don’t want to handle the agreement yourself, you could look into hiring a lawyer to draw up the paperwork.
 Either way, a personal loan agreement will be a legally binding arrangement.
 Hiring a lawyer will likely be a costlier proposition.